 Want to write better web copy?
-Over on the Whiteoaks blog, Abigail Harrison has posted a list of tips for writing online copy.
-It was timely, as I’ve got back to some fairly heavy-duty blogging recently, just as Google retire Google Reader.
-The post inspired me to add a some additional suggestions to 3 of Abigail’s points:
+I’ve got back to some fairly heavy-duty blogging recently, just as Google retire Google Reader.
+The trip inspired me to add a some suggestions for web writing:

 Whose words are these?

-While I agree with the point about adjectives, my observation is that people search for problem/solution terms more frequently than they search for product names, unless they are a long way down the buying cycle.
+While I agree with using adjectives, my observation is that people search for problem/solution terms more frequently than they search for product names, unless they are a long way into the buying cycle.

 How do you search?